Tell Me You Love Me (album): Commercial performance

+Tell Me You Love Me opened at number three on the US Billboard 200 with 74,000 album-equivalent units, which consisted of 48,000 pure sales, and became her sixth consecutive top five entry on the chart after all five of her previous studio efforts charted within that range.
+In Canada, it arrived at number four and became her fifth consecutive album to reach the country's top five.
+In August 2018, the album was certified platinum by the RIAA.

-In the United Kingdom, Tell Me You Love Me debuted at number five on the UK Albums Chart, becoming her highest charting album in the nation at that time.
+In the United Kingdom, Tell Me You Love Me debuted at number five on the UK Albums Chart, becoming her highest-charting album in the nation at that time.
 The record entered at number eight in Australia, becoming her second top 10 album on the ARIA Albums Chart after Confident reached number three.
-The album opened at number three on the US Billboard 200 with 74,000 album-equivalent units, which consisted of 48,000 pure sales, and became her sixth consecutive top five entry on the chart after all five of her previous studio efforts charted within that range.
-In Canada, it arrived at number 4 and became her fifth consecutive album to reach the country's top five.
-In August 2018 the album was certified platinum by the RIAA.